-N DIP: VIDEO TECHNOLOGY
+N DIP: VIDEO TECHNOLOGY AND BACHELOR OF APPLIED ARTS IN SCREEN ARTS AND TECHNOLOGY

-VT7.6 REFUSAL OF REREGISTRATION
+VT7.8 REFUSAL OF REREGISTRATION

-VT7.6.1 A student who has not successfully completed any subject after two periods of registration for that subject shall only be permitted to register for that subject at the discretion of the Departmental Appeal Committee.

-(A subject for which a student de-registers after the last day of the first term in each semester shall count as a period of registration.)

-VT7.6.2 A student who has been refused permission to re-register for a subject in terms of Rule VT 7.6.1 will not be permitted to register for any other subject in that qualification.
-A student will thereby be unable to complete the qualification

-VT7.6.3 A student who has not completed the National Diploma within six years of the first registration, may, at the discretion of the Departmental Appeal Committee, be refused permission to re-register, or may be accepted subject to special conditions.

-VT7.6.4 A student wishing to appeal to the Faculty Board of Arts against the application of this rule must submit to the Faculty Officer a statement in which he or she explains the reasons for the appeal.

-This appeal must be submitted to the Faculty Officer within ten (10) working days of being officially notified in writing that he or she has not been permitted to re-register.
-No appeals will be considered after this.
+- VT7.8.1 A student who has not successfully completed any subject after two periods of registration for that subject shall only be permitted to register for that subject at the discretion of the Departmental Appeal Committee.
+(A subject for which a student de-registers after the last day of the first term in each semester shall count as a period of registration.) - VT7.8.2 A student who has been refused permission to re-register for a subject in terms of Rule VT 7.6.1 will not be permitted to register for any other subject in that qualification.
+A student will thereby be unable to complete the qualification - VT7.8.3 A student who has not completed the National Diploma or the Bachelor of Applied Arts degree within five years of the first registration, may, at the discretion of the Departmental Appeal Committee, be refused permission to reregister, or may be accepted subject to special conditions. - VT7.8.4 A student wishing to appeal to the Faculty Board of Arts against the application of this rule must submit to the Faculty Officer a statement in which he or she explains the reasons for the appeal.
+This appeal must be submitted to the Faculty Officer within ten (10) working days of being officially notified in writing that he or she has not been permitted to reregister.
+No appeals will be considered after this. - VT7.8.5 There is a cut-off date for the querying of marks by students of one week after marks have been made internally available to students.
+Any changes and all final marks will be vetted by a departmental Academic Exam Committee for sign-off, before submitting the marks to the Faculty Office.